The White Collection

 1708-1786

-This nicely carved silver and ivory seal is engraved with the alliance arms of Louis Tardy de Montravel and Marie Amélie Vétillart du Ribert.
+This nicely carved seal stamp is engraved with the alliance arms of Louis Tardy de Montravel and Marie Amélie Vétillart du Ribert.
 The Tardy de Montravel family belonged to the ancient nobility of Vivarais (today’s Ardèche), long associated with local seigneurial and military service.
 Originally styled vicomtes de Montravel, the family derived its title from the fief of Montravel near Tournon-sur-Rhône, a vicomté held since at least the seventeenth century.
 Under the Bourbon Restoration, the family was recognized with the higher title of Comte de Montravel, reflecting both its loyalty to the monarchy and its service in the royal navy and administration.
 Among its most renowned members was Louis-Marie-François Tardy de Montravel (1811–1864), rear-admiral, explorer, and governor of New Caledonia and French Guiana.
 The bride’s family, the Vétillart du Ribert, originated in Maine and the Sarthe, where it rose through commerce, public office, and the professional elite during the eighteenth and nineteenth centuries.
 Their heraldic arms, often quartered or impaled with those of allied provincial nobles, signaled the family’s entry into the noblesse de robe and later the landed gentry.
 The marriage thus reflected a typical alliance of the age: the union of an older military aristocracy with an ascending bourgeois family of education and means.
 The seal was acquired together with the description, hand-written by their son Henri.

 .jpg)